astroleo/sinfotools/README.md

 Finally, you may want to add $SINFOTOOLS to your $PATH and make the shell scripts executable.

+For further instructions, see the inline comments in the main script `sinfo_reduce.sh`.

 # Feedback
-Please direct your comments, questions and other feedback to Leonard Burtscher <burtscher@strw.leidenuniv.nl>.
+Please direct your comments, questions and other feedback to Leonard Burtscher burtscher@strw.leidenuniv.nl.